mikeester/merchant-docs/README.md

 - `style`: The styling ID provided by Bitinvestor for customization.
 - `destinationTag`: Adds a destination tag to the transaction.
 Only supported for XRP and TON.
 - `coverFees`: (True/False) Sets processing and handling fees to zero for the customer.
 Fees will be included through the spread.
+- `minAmount`: Sets the minimum order amount in EUR.

 ## Server-Side URL Signature: